veebch/veebch/README.md

-or chat to us in real time on
+or chat to us in real time on:

 - [IRC](https://web.libera.chat/?nick=LotOfFroth%3F#veeb) (#veeb on irc.libera.chat)